 Positioning Them for the Bath

 Bath position may seem like a weird concern, but remember you are bathing a disabled dog.
 Most of them are unable to place themselves in a comfortable position during the process.
 There is the possibility of getting their nose, eyes and ears wet, which may cause more discomfort or even drowning.
 The aim is to position your dog so that they are comfortable and ensure that their head is high enough to avoid accidentally dipping their nose, eyes, and ears in the water.
 If your dog cannot sit up at all, put it on its side and elevate the head using a waterproof non-slip pillow to keep it above the water.
-Check that your dog’s legs are straight and in a comfortable position, and that the tail can move freely.
+Check that your dog’s legs are straight and in a comfortable position, and that th

 Check the surface you bathe your pet on.
 Avoid anything that might cause an accidental slip or slide, that’ll make the bathing process harder than it needs to be.